MichaelToschenko/MichaelToschenko/README.md

 ###

-<p align="left">I am a student at Moscow State University.
+<p align="left">I am a student at Moscow State University and intern at Sber.
 I am actively developing in the field of data science.
-I have research experience in the more theoretical field of physics, and at the moment we are engaged in scientific work with my supervisor in the field of ML.
+I have research experience in the more theoretical field of physics, and at the moment we are engaged in scientific work with my supervisor in the field of RL.
 I also take part in Kaggle competitions.
 In my GitHub, I will post my code related to data science from both competitions and academic life.

 ###